Glamping vs camping – which would you choose?

 Luxury glamping getaways

-Some glamping sites can be super luxurious.
+Some glamping sites can be spectacularly luxurious.
 Take Currajong Retreat for example.
 The farm boasts three private eco cabins complete with an opulent modern bathroom, a cosy living space, a kitchen and a balcony fitted with an outdoor bathtub, deck chairs and a dining table.
 It’s next-level luxury, but you’ll still go to sleep with the sounds of nature.
-You’ll find similar setups all across Australia; some campsites even offer this style of accommodation too.
+You’ll find similar setups all across Australia, and many caravan parks now offer this style of accommodation too, blurring the lines between glamping vs camping entirely.

 The pros and cons of glamping